renaudjenny/SwiftClockUI/README.md

 ## TODO

 * 📷 Add some demo pictures
-* 📲 Add the link to the differnts apps who are using this library
+* 📲 Add the link to the different apps who are using this library
 * 👆 Add a bigger zone for dragging arms, it's not easy with the mouse on macOS
-* 👾 Add a smooth animation while resizing the window
+* 👾 Add a smooth animation while resizing the window on macOS
+* 🤹‍♂️ Add some tests
 * ⚠️  Address TODO and FIXME
 * 🧽 Add Linter rules